balsama/d8-contrib/README.md

 ```
 ## Test
 1. Move the `d8contrib_tests` directory into docroot.
+2. Copy the `behat.local.example.yml` file to `behat.local.yml` and update
+   `BASE_PATH` to match your installation.
-2. From within the moved `d8contrib_tests` directory, run `composer install`.
+3. From within the moved `d8contrib_tests` directory, run `composer install`.
-3. Execute the test scenarios tagged as d8contrib:
+4. Execute the test scenarios tagged as d8contrib:

 ```
 bin/behat --tags=d8contrib --profile=dev